How to Treat Eczema and Perioral Dermatitis Naturally

 Stop washing your face with soap if you haven’t done so already.
 Warm water is good enough!
 (PD does not like water too hot or too cold. )When your skin has begun to heal and clear then you can look into natural chemical-free cleansers for sensitive skin.

-In general stay as natural as possible.
+In general, stay as natural as possible.
 You have been blessed with sensitive skin, and it’s a constant reminder for you to stay close to the earth.
 Certain chemicals such as Sodium Lauryl Sulfate (really any sulfate-containing products) and Fluoride will aggravate this condition.
-So make sure you are checking the labels of products you are using- laundry detergent, soaps, makeup, even toothpaste!
+So make sure you check the labels of products you use- laundry detergent, soaps, makeup, even toothpaste!
 Any product that comes in contact with your body actually.
 Try to stay away from makeup in general, at least until your skin clears and calms down.
 Then begin experimenting with natural makeups and lotions to see how your skin responds.

 This easy tip can help to calm inflamed skin and increase circulation and lymphatic flow to your face.
 This article explains How to use a Jade Roller in more detail!